jeanrauwers/mern-course-bootcamp/README.md

-# Complete Free Coding Bootcamp with the MERN Stack (Beginners friendly)
+# Complete Free Coding Bootcamp with the MERN Stack (beginner friendly)

 This is a series video and we are going to build a full-stack application from scratch using the MERN STACK (MongoDB, Express, React.js and Nodejs).